ryanwongsa/ryanwongsa.github.io/_posts/2019-03-18-Medical-Imaging-Lung-Diseases.md

 # 3. Simple Idea (Coded Attempt)

-An attempt at recreating "breadth held" image for each slice using the a time sequence of slices of MR Images of a patient which has breathing motion.
+An attempt at recreating "breadth held" image for each slice using the time sequence of slices of MR Images of a patient which has breathing motion.
 Testing the use of U-Net deep neural network architecture to accept an input of a sequence of MRI slices with a patient breathing and recreate a "breath held" image as its output.

 Dataset obtained from: [https://zenodo.org/record/55345](https://zenodo.org/record/55345)